viktor-demo/bob-lab-python-to-js/README.md

 ### 2.3 — Confirm the dependency list

 ```
-What is the minimal set of npm packages needed for this translation?
+Respond in chat only — no files.
+What is the minimal set of npm packages needed
+to translate @data_processor.py to Node.js?
 Explain why each is required and whether any could be replaced with Node.js built-ins.
 ```